Actions and Detail Panel

 Want to take your food business up a notch?
 If you already run a food stall, truck, or pop-up, this talk will show you which tools you'll need and steps to take to make it a permanent venture.

-Join Thom Elliot, co-founder of Pizza Pilgrims, and Stuart Langley, founder of Disappearing Dining Club, to learn how to turn your hobby into successful business.
-You'll gain insight on how to market yourself, how to grow your business, and how to sustain your success.
+Join Martha Swift, founder of Primrose Bakery, Stuart Langley, founder of Disappearing Dining Club, and James Elliot, co-founder of Pizza Pilgrims, to learn how to market yourself, how to grow your business, and how to sustain your success.

 - Free non-/alcoholic drinks upon arrival & throughout the networking part of the evening